umarhassan-mitodl/wgs.645-fall-2014/content/pages/calendar.md

 Marginalization gender and violence

-Guest speaker: [James Gilligan](http://en.wikipedia.org/wiki/James_Gilligan), MD, Clinical Professor of Psychiatry in the School of Medicine, Adjunct Professor in the School of Law, and Collegiate Professor in the School of Arts and Science at New York University.
+Guest speaker: {{% resource_link "e349b45d-16d6-419a-aa61-4f180597fbea" "James Gilligan" %}}, MD, Clinical Professor of Psychiatry in the School of Medicine, Adjunct Professor in the School of Law, and Collegiate Professor in the School of Arts and Science at New York University.

 {{< tdclose >}}